Enochio/alx-system_engineering-devops/0x02-shell_redirections/README.md

-A script that display all lines of the file /etc/ssh/sshd_config starting with a letter and including capital  letters as well
+A script that replace all characters A and c from input to Z and e respectively.